What Makes a Solar Company “Top” in Singapore?

 Strengths:

-• Zero-upfront rent-to-own model
+- Zero-upfront rent-to-own model

-• Up to 25-year performance warranty
+- Up to 25-year performance warranty

-• Maintenance packages available
+- Maintenance packages available

 Considerations:

-• Fewer than 200 completed projects
+- Relatively new — fewer than 200 completed projects

-• 5-year workmanship warranty
+- 5-year workmanship warranty (shorter than premium competitors)

-• Less established track record
+- Less established track record for long-term reliability assessment

-• Limited equipment brand options
+- Limited equipment brand options

 Head-to-Head: How the Top Solar Companies Compare

 Numbers tell the story more clearly than marketing copy.
+Here is how the top solar companies in Singapore stack up across the criteria that matter most.

 Warranty and Coverage Comparison